 TVI’s are specialized educators who are certified by the board of Education.
 They are trained to meet the diverse and disability specific needs of students who are visually impaired, blind, or deaf-blind including students with multiple impairments.
 TVI’s work collaboratively with parents, educators and other service providers in order to build a better plan of instruction for a visually impaired student.
 The responsibilities of a TVI depend on the abilities of each student.
 This will insure that proper instruction and adaptation of activities, materials and the environment will fully support the needs of the student, in the home and in school.
 AVI provides the teacher of the visually impaired services to students from the ages of 0 to 3 through the Early Intervention services, and to students 3-5 through the pre-school special education services.

-“My most valuable knowledge has come from my clients as they share their feelings about the difficulties and challenges of living with vision loss.
-It is not an easy world to life in.”
+“As a Social Worker, one of the most important things you can do is to let people know they are not alone.”
 With the help of agency services, consumers can be helped to regain their sense of worth and the skills needed to live as independently as possible.
-The goal is to enable blind people to live and be treated as competent and respected individuals.
+By participating in all that AVI has to offer, most clients will achieve their personal goals.
+As an agency, out goal is to enable blind people to live and be treated as competent and respected individuals.

 Yolanda – Employment Placement Specialist